Murder of Anni Dewani: Post-mortem examination, repatriation and cremation

 The post-mortem examination revealed bruising on her inner leg, indicating she had been involved in a struggle.
 It also indicated she had died from a single gunshot that passed through her hand and neck, severing an artery.
 There was no sign of sexual assault.
 On 17 November, Dewani's body was released by the South African authorities and returned to the United Kingdom on a British Airways flight, accompanied by her husband.
-Six months after her death, in a Hindu ceremony, her family scattered her ashes in her favourite area of the Vänern lake, close to her home town, Mariestad, Sweden.
+Six months after her death, following Hindu customs, her family scattered her ashes in her favourite area of the Vänern lake, close to her home town, Mariestad, Sweden.

 Investigation: sequence of arrests and confessions

 As a result of a palm print found on the abandoned taxi, Xolile Mngeni was arrested on Tuesday 16 November 2010.
 Mngeni made a videotaped confession in the presence of Captain Jonker of the South African Police Service, admitting involvement in a hijack, armed robbery and kidnapping operation.
 He described Shrien and Anni Dewani as victims and said Qwabe shot Anni Dewani during a struggle for her handbag.

 Mziwamadoda Qwabe was arrested at around 01:00 on Thursday 18 November 2010 as a result of a tip-off from a trusted township informant.
 After initial denials, Qwabe was allowed to consult with arrested co-conspirators Mbolombo and Mngeni, and subsequently admitted involvement in the hijack, armed robbery and kidnapping.
 He described Shrien and Anni Dewani as victims.
 He changed his story during an interview recorded at 17:21 that day, saying the incident was a murder planned at the behest of Shrien Dewani.

 Monde Mbolombo was arrested in the early hours of Thursday 18 November 2010 as a result of Qwabe providing his name to the police.
 After initially denying involvement, Mbolombo made a recorded confession at 16:30, admitting arranging a hijacking and armed robbery operation.
 The confession did not mention a planned murder or Shrien Dewani's involvement.
 The following day, Mbolombo changed his story, saying the operation was a planned murder at the behest of Shrien Dewani.